Best & Worst Disney Parks in the World

 Disneyland takes the #3 slot, and comes within striking distance of #2 thanks to the successful 70th Anniversary Celebration, which brought with it the return of Paint the Night Parade and Wondrous Journeys Fireworks, plus the debut of Walt Disney – A Magical Life.

-Then there’s Star Wars: Galaxy’s Edge and the debut of its flagship attraction, Star Wars: Rise of the Resistance.
-Both the land and the ride are among the very best in the world.
-Galaxy’s Edge is beautifully-done, immersive, transportive, and represents the evolution of themed lands.
-Disneyland doesn’t score quite as many points here as perhaps it should, as the new Star Wars Land feels isolated and removed for the rest of the park–also like a park within the park–rather than a coherent space that congeals with the greater whole.
+The last big permanent addition was Mickey & Minnie’s Runaway Railway.
+Before that, Star Wars: Galaxy’s Edge and its flagship attraction, Star Wars: Rise of the Resistance.
+Disneyland doesn’t score quite as many points here as perhaps it should, as the new Star Wars Land feels isolated and removed for the rest of the park–like a park within the park–rather than a coherent space that congeals with the greater whole.

 However, this separation has one tremendous upside, and that’s the preservation of the charm and intimacy of Walt Disney’s original magic kingdom.
 The ‘traditional’ side of the park still oozes whimsy, beauty, and warm.
 Moreover, Disneyland has some of the best themed spaces in the world, with the Rivers of America, New Orleans Square, Frontierland, Adventureland, and Main Street all being incredibly inviting.